What is family law mediation?

 Peter Cronyn is a litigation lawyer and mediator.
 Peter believes mediation provides the best opportunity for parties to determine their own informed, imaginative and durable resolution to a problem.
-He understands what is required for a mediation to be meaningful and successful, and knows how to work toward an informed and durable resolution.
-While he recognizes that not all mediations will result in a settlement, he will ensure that the parties are prepared and have the best opportunity to reach a meaningful resolution.
 Peter has extensive trial experience and completed the award-winning course, Mediating the Litigated Case offered by Pepperdine University School of Law: Strauss Institute for Dispute Resolution.
 In the 1990s, he was actively involved in the committee in Ottawa that saw the introduction of mandatory mediation into the litigation stream in Ontario.